CHollingworth/Lampray/docs/mod-types/baldurs-gate-3.md

 ## Bin Overwrite

 Mods that directly overwrite files in the `/BG3/bin` directory, such as mods that overwrite an executable or core DLLs.
-(Only a few mods will ever need this.) _(This operation cannot be undone by Lamp)._
+(Only a few mods will ever need this.) _(Lampray cannot undo This operation)._

 ### Example